chevere/docs/get-started/README.md

 ### General Purpose

-Chevere is tech-neutral and on its core is just a simple command runner which can me mapped to do _anything_.
+Chevere is tech-neutral and it provides an immutable core library suitable to build _anything_.
 The tooling is for general purposes, with enough flexibility to allow the creation a myriad of systems with the same know-how.

 > 💎 It is tech neutral and not web-centric.